2007 Oregon Ducks football team

-The 2007 Oregon Ducks football team represents the University of Oregon in the 2007 NCAA Division I FBS football season.
-The team was coached by Mike Bellotti and played their home games at Autzen Stadium.
+The 2007 Oregon Ducks football team represented the University of Oregon as a member of the Pacific-10 Conference (Pac-10) during the 2007 NCAA Division I FBS football season.
+Led by 13th-year head coach Mike Bellotti, the Ducks compiled an overall record of 9–4 with a mark of 5–4 in conference play, tying for fourth place in the Pac-10.
+The team played home games at Autzen Stadium in Eugene, Oregon.

-The Ducks rose to a national rank of number 2 in the Bowl Championship Series poll, until an injury to star quarterback Dennis Dixon led to defeat at the hands of the Arizona Wildcats on November 15, 2007.
-The Ducks lost to Arizona 34–24 in that game.
-They lost the next game to UCLA in Los Angeles as backup quarterback Brady Leaf was also knocked out of the game.
-The final score was 16–0.
-Oregon lost the season finale to rival Oregon State on December 1, 2007 by a score of 38–31 in two overtimes.
-Oregon finished the season at 8–4 and qualified for the 2007 Sun Bowl in El Paso.

-On December 31, 2007 freshman quarterback Justin Roper, making his first start, passed for 4 touchdowns (tied for a Sun Bowl record) and 180 yards as Oregon crushed the favored South Florida Bulls 56–21.
-Jonathan Stewart rushed for a Sun Bowl record and career high 253 yards and a touchdown and was named the game's Most Valuable Player.
-The 56 points scored by the Ducks was a Sun Bowl record.
-The Ducks finished the 2007 season with a 9–4 record.
-They finished with a ranking of 23rd in the final Associated Press Poll.
+The Ducks rose to a national rank of number 2 in the Bowl Championship Series (BCS) poll, until an injury to starting quarterback Dennis Dixon led to defeat at the hands of the Arizona Wildcats on November 15.
+They lost the next game to UCLA as backup quarterback Brady Leaf was also injured.
+Oregon lost the season finale to rival Oregon State on December 1 by a score of 38–31 in two overtimes.
+Oregon finished the regular season at 8–4 and was invited to the Sun Bowl in El Paso, Texas.
+On December 31 freshman quarterback Justin Roper, making his first start, passed for fourth touchdowns, tying a Sun Bowl record, and 180 yards as Oregon crushed the favored South Florida Bulls, 56–21.
+Jonathan Stewart rushed for a Sun Bowl-record and career-high 253 yards and a touchdown and was named the game's Most Valuable Player.
+The 56 points scored by the Ducks were also a Sun Bowl record.
+Oregon was ranked 23rd in the final AP Poll.

-Previous season

-The 2006 Oregon Ducks experienced an incredibly disappointing end to a season last year.
-After beginning the year with four wins and no losses, and achieving a No. 11 ranking in the AP Poll, the Ducks traveled to Berkeley to face the No. 16 ranked Bears.
-Unfortunately this game ended in a blowout against the Ducks.
-The Ducks then went on to win only three of the final eight games, which included a heartbreaking 28–30 loss to the Beavers in which a late Oregon field goal was blocked by the Beavers.
-The Ducks did play in a bowl game, representing the Pac-10 in the 2006 Pioneer Las Vegas Bowl.
-The Ducks ended the season with a 38–8 loss to the 20th ranked Brigham Young Cougars.